 - Change your furnace filter as well as any related HVAC filters at least once a month, if possible.
 You can save money and increase the comfort level in your home with a well-maintained heating system.

 - When you cozy up to a crackling fire on a cold winter day, you may be losing more heat than you are generating if your fireplace is not airtight.
-An easy first step is to install a pair of airtight fireplace doors.
-This is sort of a more medium to advanced DIY adventure so you might want to think about having a professional do the installation.
+Consider installing a pair of airtight fireplace doors.
+This is a somewhat advanced DIY project so you may want to ask a professional to do the installation.

 - Inspect ductwork for any air leakage.
 If you do feel air leaking at joints, use silver metal duct tape to seal them.
 You could save up to 10% of your heating costs by eliminating even the smallest leaks.